winitzki/scall/tutorial/programming_dhall.md

 data P = X Int | Y Bool | Z
 ```

-A function `toString` that prints a value of that type can be written in Haskell as:
+A function `toString` that prints a value of that type can be written in Haskell via pattern matching:

 ```haskell
 toString :: P -> String